-Kai Ora Honey holds a NZ Fernmark License (License number: NZFM100160) which verifies New Zealand as its country of origin.
+Kai Ora Honey is certified and licensed by NZ Fernmark (License number: NZFM100160) which verifies New Zealand as its country of origin.
 The Fernmark license is a formal government recognition of Kai Ora Honey's connection to New Zealand.

 There are systems in place throughout Kai Ora’s supply chain to ensure that each jar of their honey meets high standards of safety and quality.

 The honey hive boxes are transported from the apiaries to the extraction factory in Kaitaia, accompanied by signed Harvest Declarations that detail the location the boxes have come from.

 This product is delivered from the storage facility to NZ Post, a New Zealand Government owned postal service.

 Kai Ora Honey is packed to order, then transported via New Zealand Post, a New Zealand Government owned postal service, where it will be processed and tracked via barcoding and traceability systems until final delivery to the consumer via China Post.

 The package this honey is delivered in carries the AQ Assured brand and QR code on label for consumers to scan for more information on the safety and quality measures undertaken throughout the product supply chain.

 Kai Ora Honey have a goal of ecological restoration in Northland, New Zealand and have recently worked with local Iwi Ngati Kuru in a project to document the biodiversity in the region to support this.